Introduction

 Conclusion

-While approach used here should be sufficient to illustrate the general trends for how variability impacts the odds of the PCs winning or losing combat encounters of different difficulties, it isn’t sufficiently robust to cover all combat scenarios.
+While the approach used here should be sufficient to illustrate the general trends for how variability impacts the odds of the PCs winning or losing combat encounters of different difficulties, it isn’t sufficiently robust to cover all combat scenarios.
 I have one more post planned for this series that looks at the impact of initiative, but it would also be good to revisit this topic for encounters with multiple monsters, encounters where individual combatants can be defeated before the end of the encounter, and encounters where healing can be used to improve survivability and bring back fallen allies.